Information for undergraduates, Honours and Masters by coursework students, and graduate research students

 The Copyright Act gives authors and other copyright owners of original 'works' the exclusive right to reproduce, publish, communicate, and adapt their material; and to licence, transfer, or sell it to other people.

-Almost all written material, images, music and other sound recordings, films and other visual media, are considered as 'works' protected by copyright, whether they are in print format or digital, in a book, a magazine, a DVD, or on a website.
+Almost all written material, images, as well as music and other sound recordings, films and other visual media, are considered as 'works' protected by copyright, whether they are in print format or digital, in a book, a magazine, a DVD, or on a website.

-Using copyright protected works without permission from the copyright owner, or according to the provisions of the Copyright Act, or various licences could lead to infringement of the Act, with possibly severe repercussions for both the individual and the University.
+Using copyright protected works without permission from the copyright owner, or according to the provisions of the Copyright Act, or our various licences, could lead to infringement of the Act, with possibly severe repercussions for both the individual and the University.

 This website will help staff and students manage the copyright protected works that they use and create in their research, study, teaching, and other activities in and for the University.